Mathématique: Chapter 26

 [See attached—WH]

-CL: I’ll briefly summarize what is contained in more detail in my report.
-I encourage all of you to read it, as our decision regarding whether or not to proceed will be made based on Anubis’ technical method and whether we deem it scientifically and ethically sound.
-From the clone that spent a brief time in our custody, we learned that Anubis was attempting to achieve ascension through biological means.
-To that end, Anubis engineered his clone with the ATA and LTA genes.
+CL: I’ll summarize, but I encourage all of you to read it, as our decision regarding whether or not to proceed will be made based on Anubis’s technical method and whether we deem it scientifically and ethically sound.
+From the clone that spent time in our custody, we learned Anubis was attempting to achieve ascension through biological means.
+To that end, he engineered his clone with the ATA and LTA genes.
 In preparation for this meeting I ordered a whole-genome alignment between the biological samples obtained from the clone and those we have of Ancient tissue.
-As expected, the alignment revealed that the clone had two copies of ATA and two copies of LTA.
-What we did not expect was to discover another region of overlap.
+As expected, the alignment revealed the clone had two copies of ATA and two copies of LTA.
+What we didn’t expect was to discover another region of overlap.

-DJ: Are you saying you found a third Ancient gene?
+DJ: Are you saying you found a third Ancient gene in the clone?

 CL: Yes.
-That’s what I’m saying.
-We’re confirming it now, but everyone who has tested positive for either ATA or LTA is now being checked for this third gene.
+We’re confirming it now, but everyone who tested positive for ATA or LTA is now being checked for this third gene.
 We already have at least one positive sample.

 DT: Who?